roberino/RedisSlimClient/README.md

 ## Minimum configuration

 The minimal configuration must include a host and/or port name.
 Each additional setting must be separated by semi-colon.
+Azure configuration strings (from the portal) are also supported.

 e.g.